Hong Kong | M+ museum by Herzog & de Meuron

 Jacques Herzog at the foundation stone laying ceremony of M+ in January 2015

-M+ is a museum that, under the direction of the renowned Swedish curator Lars Nittve, focuses on visual arts of the 20th and 21st century, including fine arts, architecture, design, photography and moving images, with special attention to Asian artists.
+M+ is a museum that, under the direction of the renowned Swedish curator Lars Nittve, focuses on the visual arts of the 20th and 21st centuries, including fine arts, architecture, design, photography, and moving images, with special attention to Asian artists.

-A relevant part of the M+ collection was formed through the acquisition of the Sigg collection, perhaps the most important in the world of Chinese contemporary art.
+A relevant part of the M+ collection was formed by acquiring the Sigg collection, perhaps the world’s most important collection of Chinese contemporary art.

 The design by Herzog & de Meuron for the M+ building is based on their winning proposal at an international architecture competition held in 2013; the competition shortlist also included world-renowned architects such as SANAA, Renzo Piano Building Workshop, Shigeru Ban, Snøhetta, and Toyo Ito & Associates.

-The project by H&dM is apparently simple but, at a closer look, reveals a fascinating complexity as well as an articulated sequence of different spaces.
+The project by H&dM looks simple but, at a closer look, reveals a fascinating complexity, and an articulated sequence of different spaces.

-Indeed, the building’s appearance when seen from the distance is defined by two translucent volumes, a horizontal box providing a series of flexible exhibition spaces and a roof garden on its top, and a vertical thin structure housing staff offices, workshops, educational spaces, and a panoramic restaurant.
+From a distance, the building is defined by two translucent volumes, a horizontal box providing a series of flexible exhibition spaces and a roof garden on its top, and a thin vertical structure housing staff offices, workshops, educational spaces, and a panoramic restaurant.
 The facades of the two buildings can be turned into huge LED screens to convey messages, images, and text at night.

 But, approaching it closer and closer, the museum will disclose a “secret” part.